sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

 For example, we can imagine that a SNIP might say:

 * Relay X has the following IP, port, and onion key.
-* In the routing index Y, it occupies positions 0x20002 through 0x23000.
+* In the routing index Y, it occupies index positions 0x20002 through 0x23000.
 * This SNIP is valid on 2020-12-09 00:00:00, for one hour.
 * Here is a signature of all the above text, using a threshold